 Again, I’ll be publishing as much info as I can here when I get the time to do so.

-Is the installer trained?
+Is your installer trained?

 When I started out installing GPS Trackers in the UK, I recall having to attend a training day to understand the basics of a good installation.
 This was a requirement for being an approved installer.
 I’ve only come across one GPS retailer in New Zealand that offers any form of installer training.